josefzamrzla/async-template/README.md

 AngularJS directive to load both JSON data from remote endpoint and template asynchronously to a page.

-I'm hardly working on some example :-)
+See example for some sample usage.

 ## Installation